DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 This information might be relevant for legacy products when mapping against new information where the product is renamed or listed under a new vendor.
 Also, it can be used to determine the obsolescence of the device.

+### Device Description

+Field for detailed device description like purpose or specfic configuration.

 ### Device key

-Unique identifier assigned to the asset by the organization
+Unique identifier assigned to the asset by the organization.

 ### Device name